-The Barsha Pump, developed by aQysta, is a water pump powered by water with zero emissions, no electrical components, and low maintenance costs.
+• The Barsha Pump, developed by aQysta, is a water pump powered by water with zero emissions, no electrical components, and low maintenance costs.
 The pump can be placed in rivers, streams and irrigation canals and is used for both crop and livestock production;

-- Claro's solar irrigation, utilizes mobile trolley and mini grids, reducing reliance on diesel pumps and providing secondary benefits for rural electrification.
-The mobile trolley solution is based on a pay for use model paired with FINtech to deliver cost savings and open new areas to irrigation; - The Kingdom of Tonga's approach to the circular economy in the agriculture sector aims to bridge the gap between renewable energy commitments (50% penetration by 2020) and what is achievable through wind and solar PV.
+Claro's solar irrigation, utilizes mobile trolley and mini grids, reducing reliance on diesel pumps and providing secondary benefits for rural electrification.
+The mobile trolley solution is based on a pay for use model paired with FINtech to deliver cost savings and open new areas to irrigation;

+• The Kingdom of Tonga's approach to the circular economy in the agriculture sector aims to bridge the gap between renewable energy commitments (50% penetration by 2020) and what is achievable through wind and solar PV.
 Making use of agricultural waste to supply energy and fertilizer to farms decreases reliance on imported fuel and increases agricultural production.

-The presented case studies provided valuable insight into the challenges and opportunities faced by innovators working directly with local communities in developing countries to address climate change.
-Drawing upon this handson experience participants discussed ideas and suggestions for Parties and non-Party stakeholders to replicate and upscale climate innovations.
+Drawing upon hands-on experiences of presented case studies participants discussed on ideas and suggestions for Parties and non-Party stakeholders to replicate and upscale such innovative approaches.
 The main take-aways from the roundtable discussion are listed below.